 Joe is a Network Consulting Engineer and has worked in the IT industry since 2010.
 He has experience in teaching and mentoring IT professionals in both DoD environments and in the civilian sector, in both the networking and IT security fields.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Joe Abraham, and welcome to my course.
-Getting started with Zeke.
-I'm currently in network security consultant and a plural site course out there for both I T. Operations and security domains.
-Are you trying to monitor your network effectively but can't find the right tool?
+Course Overview (Music) Hi everyone.
+My name is Joe Abraham, and welcome to my course, Getting Started with Zeek.
+I'm currently a network security consultant and a Pluralsight course author for both IT operations and security domains.
+Are you trying to monitor your network effectively, but can't find the right tool?
 Well, in this course, we're going to help.
-We'll walk in through the open source tool known as Zeke Toe.
-Help you implement the traffic analysis framework that's very flexible and efficient.
-Some of the major topics that will cover include detail Ng six Capabilities.
-Installing and configuring Zeke Learning seeks language and getting valuable output from Zeke.
-By the end of this course, you'll know all about Zeke and its functions, as well as how to install, configure and operate.
-See in an enterprise environment before beginning the course.
-You should be familiar with basic I T. Terminology and network functionality.
-From here, you should feel comfortable diving further into Zeke scripting and learning more about network and security analysis in general, through skill paths that plural sites such as security event triage and courses such as network monitoring and analysis, and getting started with packet analysis, I hope you'll join me on this journey to learn more about this great tool with the getting started with Zeke course here, eh?
-Plural site.
+We'll walk you through the open source tool known as Zeek to help you implement the traffic analysis framework that's very flexible and efficient.
+Some of the major topics that we'll cover include detailing Zeek's capabilities, installing and configuring Zeek, learning Zeek's language, and getting valuable output from Zeek.
+By the end of this course, you'll know all about Zeek and its functions, as well as how to install, configure, and operate Zeek in an enterprise environment.
+Before beginning the course, you should be familiar with basic IT terminology and network functionality.
+From here, you should feel comfortable diving further into Zeek's scripting and learning more about network and security analysis in general through skill paths at Pluralsight such as Security Event Triage, and courses such as Network Monitoring and Analysis and Getting Started with Packet Analysis.
+I hope you'll join me on this journey to learn more about this great tool with the Getting Started with Zeek course, here at Pluralsight.